llafuente/language-spec/spec/language/types/structured.md

   #assert @(s.length) == @(s.count)
 }
 ```
+<a name="own"></a>
 ## `own`

 *Semantics*

+The field will hold memory.

-Mark the field as memory owner.
-This implies that the memory will be freed
+This implies that the memory shall be freed at destructor.
-at destructor.

 *Constraints*